 Here are the pros and cons.

 #1.
 Some grammar checkers only check grammar.
-Same goes for plagiarism ones, too.
+Same goes for plagiarism checker ones, too.
 But WhiteSmoke excels at both, giving you everything you might need in one easy-to-use package.
 Plus, they even throw in writing tutorials and videos to sweeten the deal.

 #3.
 WhiteSmoke has dedicated desktop apps if that’s your thing.
 They have browser extensions for Chrome, FireFox, Safari, and Opera.
 They even have a web-based version (that I prefer).
 All are simple and intuitive.

 #4.
-I use the same article as a benchmark when testing each tool.
+I use the same article as a benchmark when testing each checker tool.
 This way, we can really see how accurate they are.
 And I’m happy to report that WhiteSmoke came in near the top, providing a breakdown on everything from spelling, to grammar, and even style.

 #1.
 For some odd reason, the WhiteSmoke desktop app will only let you analyze 10,000 characters at a time.
 That’s not much.
 The good news is that you can use another option (like the browser or web-based one) to circumvent this restriction.
 Having to break up one long doc into a ton of little ones would be painfully annoying.

 #2.
-Analyzing docs for plagiarism worked wonders on the web version.
+Analyzing docs for plagiarism worked wonders on the web checker version.
 But I had some loading issues on the desktop app, where it would just spin and spin and spin.

 #4.
 WhiteSmoke customer service took over 24 hours to respond to my support query.